Have you ever had something fall apart … right.in.front of your eyes?

 I look forward to more well invested time

-seated UPON (rather than crawling under or standing beside) this deck with friends and family
+seated upon this sturdy deck with friends and family

 in the weeks and months ahead.